 - Your system is operating slower

-- Battery will not charge or will charge slowly.
+- The battery will not charge or will charge slowly.

 2] If the message continues to trouble you and you are sure that your batter health is good and that you are using the correct AC power adapter, then you may if you wish disable the Adapter Warnings in BIOS.
 IF you are not familiar with BIOS, I suggest you do not do this.
 If you are comfortable with BIOS settings then restart your Windows 8 and during restart, press the F2 key, to boot into BIOS.